-- 2. The Respondent, Atlético Mineiro, has to pay to the Claimant, within 30 days as from the date of notification of this decision, overdue payables in the amount of EUR 830,000 as well as interest at a rate of 5% per year from 16 January 2016 until the date of effective payment. - 3.
-If the aforementioned amount plus interest is not paid within the aforementioned deadline, the present matter shall be submitted, upon request, to FIFA's Disciplinary Committee, for consideration and a formal decision. - Any further claims lodged by the Claimant, Udinese Calcio, are rejected.
-4. - 5.
-The Respondent, Atlético Mineiro, is ordered to pay a fine in the amount of CHF 30,000, within 30 days as from the date of notification of the present decision, to FIFA. - The final costs of the proceedings in the amount of CHF 20,000 are to be paid by the Respondent, 6.
+- 18. On 30 March 2016, Udinese addressed to CAM a telefax with a payment reminder urging CAM to proceed with the remittance of the second instalment, due since 28 February 2016, with a ten-day deadline for the compliance with its financial commitments. - 19.
+On 21 April 2016, as the second instalment had still not been paid, Udinese initiated another action against CAM before the Single Judge to claim overdue payables in the total amount of EUR 571,764 corresponding to the second instalment. - On 13 June 2016, the Single Judge issued a decision (the "Appealed Decision") and ruled as 20. follows: - "1.
+The Claim of the Claimant, Udinese Calcio, is partially accepted. - 2.
+The Respondent, Atlético Mineiro, has to pay to the Claimant, within 30 days as from the date of notification of this decision, overdue payables in the amount of EUR 571,764 as well as interest at a rate of 5% per year from 29 February 2016 until the date of effective payment. - 3.
+If the aforementioned amount plus interest is not paid within the aforementioned deadline, the present matter shall be submitted, upon request, to FIFA's Disciplinary Committee, for consideration and a formal decision. - 4.
+Any further claims lodged by the Claimant, Udinese Calcio, are rejected. - 5.
+The Respondent, Atlético Mineiro, is ordered to pay a fine in the amount of CHF 25,000, within 30 days as from the date of notification of the present decision, to FIFA. - The final costs of the proceedings in the amount of CHF 20,000 are to be paid by the Respondent, 6.
 Atlético Mineiro, within 30 days as from the date of notification of the present decision (...). - 7. (\ldots) . - 8.
-The Claimant, Udinese Calcio, is directed to inform the Respondent, Atlético Mineiro, immediately and directly of the account number to which the remittances (...) are to be made and to notify the Single Judge of every payment received". - 19.
-On 24 June 2016, the General Secretariat of FIFA (the "FIFA General Secretariat") notified the Appealed Decision to the Appellant and to the First Respondent, and on the same date Udinese sent to CAM the account number on which the remittance was to be made.
+The Claimant, Udinese Calcio, is directed to inform the Respondent, Atlético Mineiro, immediately and directly of the account number to which the remittances (...) are to be made and to notify the Single Judge of every payment received". - On 24 June 2016, the General Secretariat of FIFA (the "FIFA General Secretariat") notified 21. the Appealed Decision to the Appellant and to the First Respondent.